math280h/redactdump/README.md

 redactdump uses faker to generate random data.

-`replacement` can therefore be any function from the following providers the following: https://faker.readthedocs.io/en/stable/providers.html
+`replacement` can therefore be any function from the following providers: https://faker.readthedocs.io/en/stable/providers.html

 **NOTE: redactdump is currently NOT tested with all providers, some might trigger bugs**